macchiato-dev/ristretto/build-libraries.md

 - a container for the build with access to the internal container only
 - volumes for caching

 It uses a script that shells out to `docker` and runs on the Docker client (the host or a Docker-in-Docker container), and another script in the build container that shells out to `npm`.
-The script that shells out to `docker` is `run-container-build.js` and the script that shells out to `npm` is `run-module-build.js`.
-Each of these scripts are run with `deno permissions` that are by necessity fairly broad, because they allow running `docker` and `npm` with any argumens, but have some of the code running in a worker without these permissions, to make them smaller and easeir to audit, as well as to run manually.
+The script that shells out to `docker` is `run-container-build.js` and the script that shells out to `npm` is `run-build-in-container.js`.
+Each of these scripts are run with `deno permissions` that are by necessity fairly broad, because they allow running `docker` and `npm` with any arguments, but have some of the code running in a worker without these permissions, to make them smaller and easeir to audit, as well as to run manually.

 ## Build inside container